-After you have painted the balusters, let them dry naturally for couple of hours.
+After you have painted the balusters, let them dry naturally for a couple of hours.

 Step 4.
 Protect the handrail with a top coat

-Bristle brush or disposable foam brush will be more convenient for paining handrails.
+A bristle brush or disposable foam brush will be more convenient for painting handrails.

 Also, you may need to use artist brushes to cut in dark paint around the corners.

-- Just in case you want a darker color, you can apply a third coat of stain for achieving desired shade
+- Just in case you want a darker color, you can apply a third coat of stain to achieve the desired shade.

 Step 5.
 Treat and finish your oak banister with varnish

-Varnishing your painted/stained wooden stair railings is a way to come up with a clean, shiny, finished and updated look to your stair case.
+Varnishing your painted/stained wooden stair railings is a way to come up with a clean, shiny, finished, and updated look for your staircase.

-Applying a varnish (like shellac, polyurethane, lacquer, etc) not only will protect the wood from dirt and abrasion but also from excess moisture problems – if you live in such high humidity areas.
+Applying a varnish (like shellac, polyurethane, lacquer, etc.) will protect the wood from dirt and abrasion and excess moisture problems – if you live in such high humidity areas.

 This will ensure that your wood stairs railings look new for many years.